gitlabhq/gitlabhq/doc/install/installation.md

 This guide is long because it covers many cases and includes all commands you need, this is [one of the few installation scripts that actually works out of the box](https://twitter.com/robinvdvleuten/status/424163226532986880).

 This installation guide was created for and tested on **Debian/Ubuntu** operating systems.
 Please read [doc/install/requirements.md](./requirements.md) for hardware and operating system requirements.
+An unofficial guide for RHEL/CentOS can be found in the [GitLab recipes repository](https://gitlab.com/gitlab-org/gitlab-recipes/tree/master/install/centos).

 This is the official installation guide to set up a production server.
-To set up a **development installation** or for many other installation options please consult [the installation section in the readme](https://github.com/gitlabhq/gitlabhq#installation).
+To set up a **development installation** or for many other installation options please see [the installation section of the readme](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/README.md#installation).

 The following steps have been known to work.
 Please **use caution when you deviate** from this guide.
 Make sure you don't violate any assumptions GitLab makes about its environment.
 For example many people run into permission problems because they changed the location of directories or run services as the wrong user.